evasnow1992/SpectralClustering/README.md

 scUserHandle.m and scUserHandle_consensus.m provide two example handles for using the functions and writing the results into a file under the Results directory.
 Users should change the input and output file directories to the ones on their local machine.

-An example output of running scUserHandle_BRCA_metabric.m would be
+An example output of running scUserHandle.m would be

 0 data points have been removed.